Skip to content

 Background

 In October, I caught up with an old friend who happened to be researching GPU virtualization.
-After seeing his prototype demo, my intuition told me this was a revolutionary technology with the potential to create a unicorn-level enterprise.
+After seeing his prototype, my intuition told me it will be a revolutionary technology, possibly it could create a unicorn-level company.

 We immediately aligned our vision and started working on the project in our spare time, naming it Tensor Fusion.

-As our research into GPU virtualization deepened, I compiled some valuable insights that both answer why we're committed to this venture and demonstrate to users and investors where our product value lies.
+As our research into GPU virtualization deepened, I compiled some valuable insights that both answer why we're committed to this venture and demonstrate to users or investors where our product value lies.

 Before diving into the technical discussion, you can check out the Demo to understand what Tensor Fusion is.
-The documentation is available here: https://docs.tensor-fusion.ai/.
+The docs are available here: Get Started.
 We welcome trials and feedback.

 After reading this article, you'll have answers to these questions: